birajrai/Hytale-F2P/README.md

 ### Windows

 1. Download the latest release from the [Releases](https://github.com/amiayweb/Hytale-F2P/releases) page
-2. Run `Hytale F2P Launcher Setup.exe` to install
+2. Run `Hytale F2P Launcher.exe` to install
 3. Launch the application from your desktop or start menu

 ### Linux